Water Utilities Technical Assistance Program (WUTAP)

 How to participate in WUTAP

 For Contractors - Firms interested in being contractors for WUTAP projects need to reply to the WUTAP Request for Qualifications (RFQ) that will be posted on the State of Texas Electronic State Business Daily website.
 A link to the RFQ will also be posted on the TWDB Stakeholder Opportunities webpage.
 Firms that submit their Statement of Qualifications, in accordance with the RFQ, and meet the minimum qualifications will be placed on a list of qualified contractors.
 The systems participating in WUTAP will be matched with a contractor to work with from the list of qualified contractors.
 A contract will be developed and executed between TWDB and the contractor.
-Statements of Qualifications will be accepted within a timeframe specified in the coming months.
+Statements of Qualifications will be accepted until December 9, 2025.

 For Water and Wastewater systems - Systems interested in participating in WUTAP must submit an application.
-The application will be posted on this webpage in the coming months.
-When the application period ends, the applications will be scored and ranked based on criteria that can be found below.
+See below for instructions on submitting an application.
+The applications received will be scored and ranked based on criteria that can be found below.
 Systems selected to participate will be matched with a qualified contractor based on the types of services needed.
 A Memorandum of Agreement between the system and the TWDB will be executed.

-Elegible entities can submit applications during a solicitation period announced in the coming months to participate in the program.
+Eligible entities can submit applications at any time.
 Entities will be selected based on needs and as funding is available.

 4. What is in the WUTAP Scope of Work?